The 8 Factors of Mental Toughness

 8 Factors Article Image

-A sub-category of ‘Commitment’, within the Four C’s, achievement orientation relates to an individual’s ability to keep a promise.
-This requires the individual to have a healthy level of tenaciousness that means they’re prepared to do what it takes to achieve goals.
+This relates to an individual’s ability to do what it takes to keep a promise and achieve their goals.
+This requires the individual to have a healthy level of tenaciousness.
+This means they’re prepared to do what it takes to follow things through, and find targets exhilarating.

-Mentally tough individuals feel comfortable in their own skin and have a good sense of who they are.
-This helps them to keep a cool head in pressured situations and focused in what others would find to be impossibly noisy or stressful situations.
-As a result, the mentally tough are considered to be good leaders and valuable workers in high pressure or stressful roles like working as a paramedic.
+As a result, the mentally tough are considered to be good leaders and valuable workers in high pressure or stressful roles like working in emergency services.
 They are also wonderfully calming to others in times of despair.

-Life control relates to how an individual feels and reacts when adverse events occur.
-A lot of this comes down to their sense of control or influence over what happens to them.
+Mentally tough individuals feel and react more calmly when adverse events occur.
+A lot of this comes down to their sense of control or influence over what’s happening to them.

 Not only are mentally tough individuals more likely to consider challenging situations or adverse events to be an opportunity for growth but they are less likely to reveal their emotional state to others — and be less distracted by the emotions of others.

-So, how do you measure mental toughness?
+How do you measure mental toughness?

 What’s the ideal mental toughness score?